rpotts23/web3-project2-rp/serenitea/rooms.md

 ## Event Rooms

 ### Solar System
-There is the Solar System Room where you can sit at one of ten tables.
-Each table can be booked individually.
+There is the Solar System Room where you can sit at one of ten tables or our asteroid belt.
+Each table can be booked individually or you can just come in.
 We do not offer full room booking for this room.
 ### Galaxy
 Our Galaxy Room is for larger parties.
 We offer many galaxy tables featuring the most beautiful displays of beauty.
 The Galaxy Room holds up to 50 people.